rohanmaddamsetti/parallyze/README.md

 In all cases, the user should be able to specify only examining coding regions, or just nonsynonymous and synonymous mutations, or just synonymous mutations.

-Also, the user should be able to supply a 4x4 matrix of mutation probabilities as an option for all cases.
+###Procedure 1: Gene mutation frequency.
+Within each gene, what is the frequency
+of mutation for all of my pooled experimental lineages compared to a null distribution?

-###Procedure 1: Genomes from evolution experiment.
+Genomes from evolution experiment.
 Assume all independent, i.e. star phylogeny.

 Count all point mutations (x_1 + x_2 + ... + x_n), and turn into 4x4 matrix.